TEC-Toolkit/Semantic_Machine_Learning_Impact_Calculator/README.md

 Thsi calculator has been derived from the code published by the <a href="https://github.com/mlco2/impact">Machine Learning's CO2 Impact</a> project

+## Supported Browser

+Google Chrome

 ## JAVA Version

-Minimum JAVA 8 is required to run this project.
+Minimum JAVA 11 is required to run this project.

 ## External Dependencies